An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: A solution algorithm for two-phase flows with high density ratios using the collocated unstructured Finite Volume method

 \subsection{Numerical consistency of the single-field conservative two-phase momentum convection term}

+As outlined in the introduction section \ref{sec:intro}, many authors have addressed numerical instabilities in various discretizations and two-phase flow methods arising from high-density ratios.
+Here, we provide a detailed analysis of the inconsistencies that lead to numerical instabilities by studying the relationships between mass conservation, phase indicator function conservation, and momentum convection.
+It turns out that the conservative formulation of conservation equations permits us to precisely define equalities that must hold in the mathematical model and its discretization to achieve consistency in the equation system and prevent numerical instabilities.

 \citet{bussmann2002} were the first to consider the problem of numerical consistency of the two-phase momentum convective term in the setting of the collocated unstructured Finite Volume method.
 We expand on their work by improving the accuracy of the face-centered density evaluation and employing a solution algorithm that allows for an implicit discretization of the convective term, thus removing the CFL condition.
+We discretize the two-phase momentum convection term from \cref{eq:momentum-transport} using the collocated unstructured \textcolor{Reviewer24}{finite volume method (FVM)} \citep{Jasak1996, maric2014openfoam, moukalled2016finite} as

+\textcolor{Reviewer24}{The second-order discretization error is denoted as $O_{\rho\v,con}(h^2)$, with the ${\rho\mathbf{v}}$ subscript indicating the equation ($\rho\mathbf{v}$ for momentum eq. \ref{eq:momentum-transport}), ${con}$ subscript the convective term of the equation, and $h$ the discretization length.}The convective term in \cref{eq:momterm} has been linearized with respect to the solution variable $\mathbf{v}$ in order to obtain a linear equation system.
+Here, $\rho_f$ represents the face-center density, and $F_f$ represents the linearized volumetric flux.
+Details on the flux linearization and temporal integration are given in \cref{sec:density update}, here we first focus on the spatial discretization.

+The discretization \ref{eq:momterm} requires a mass flux $\rho_f F_f$. \textcolor{Reviewer25}{The volume fraction conservation and the conservation of mass are equivalent if both phases are incompressible.
+To show this,} we write the mass conservation equation in conservative form \textcolor{Reviewer25}{in a fixed (time-independent) control volume $\Omega_c \ne \Omega_c(t)$} as